daywiss/statesync/README.md

 the value at that key with clone applied

 ##Delete
 Delete a value on the state.
-Use lodash "get" notation to access deep properties.
+Use lodash "unset" notation to access deep properties.
 Will emit a change and diff event on every call.
 ```var result = state.delete(key)```